 Note – Trekking agencies typically provide sleeping bags, fleece inners for sleeping bags, gaiters, mini crampons as part of the booking.
 So, check with them before buying.

-So, what comprises your camping checklist?
-And, what are your trek essentials?
+So, what constitutes your hiking packing list?
 Let me know in the comments below.